MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/insider/deploy/office-deployment-tool.md

 > - If you want to change to Beta Channel, use Channel="BetaChannel".
 > - Keep in mind that Beta Channel isn't supported.

-4. Copy the setup.exe file and your configuration.xml file to the device where you want to install Office.
+4. Copy the setup.exe file and your configuration.xml file to the device where you want to install Microsoft 365 Apps.
 An Internet connection is required and you must have local administrator permissions on that device.
 5. From an elevated command prompt, go to the folder where you copied the files and run the following command.
-Then run the following command, which downloads any Office files needed to change to the Microsoft 365 Insider channel that you specified.
+Then run the following command, which downloads any Microsoft 365 Apps files needed to change to the Microsoft 365 Insider channel that you specified.

 ```console
 setup.exe /configure configuration.xml
 ```

-6. After you run the command, open an Office app, such as Word, and go to **File** › **Account**.
+6. After you run the command, open an app, such as Word, and go to **File** › **Account**.
 Then select **Update Options** > **Update Now** to start downloading the updates needed to change to the Microsoft 365 Insider channel that you chose.
-7. After the updates are installed, open an Office app, such as Word, and go to **File** › **Account**.
+7. After the updates are installed, open an app, such as Word, and go to **File** › **Account**.
 Under the **About** section, you should see **Current Channel (Preview)** or **Beta Channel**, depending on which channel you chose in your configuration.xml file.

-## Install Microsoft 365 Insider when you do a new Office installation
+## Install Microsoft 365 Insider when you do a new Microsoft 365 Apps installation

-Follow these steps to use the Office Deployment Tool to install Microsoft 365 Insider on a Windows device that doesn't already have Office installed.
+Follow these steps to use the Office Deployment Tool to install Microsoft 365 Insider on a Windows device that doesn't already have Microsoft 365 Apps installed.

 1. Download the latest version of the [Office Deployment Tool](https://www.microsoft.com/download/details.aspx?id=49117) from the Microsoft Download Center.
 2. Double-click the officedeploymenttool executable file to extract the setup.exe file and the sample configuration.xml files.
 The setup.exe file is the Office Deployment Tool.